-Between the beginning of the Southern Alps and the Mediterranean, the lands of Grasse are fertile.
-This soil is full of clay that allows it to keep cool and it is perfect to cultivate different perfume plants.
+The soils of the Grasse region are loaded with clay.
+This is what allows the soil to keep freshness, ideal for cultivating various perfume plants.
 These flowers include the May rose or Centifolia rose which has become the emblem of Grasse.
 Tuberose, violet, iris or jasmine are also cultivated in these fields.
 Some of them are so fragile that they have to be treated directly after they are picked.
 This is why these fields are located close to Grasse, where the producers’ factories are located.
 Soil properties are different, and the producers have to adapt.
 These exceptional flowers bloom on strips of land called “extreme zone”.
 This means that beyond these locations they could not bloom.

 This culture requires know-how and specific skills.
 The producers of these precious plants are at the same time farmer, botanist and sometimes even meteorologist!
 Grasse also supplies “wild” plants to the perfume, pharmaceutical and cosmetic industries.
 They are found in the surrounding hills, such as mimosa, broom, lavender and many others.